pqrs/l5b-crud/README.md

 php artisan migrate
 ```

 Note: out of the box, the table comes only with a _title_ text field, besides the _id_, _deleted_at_, _created_at_ and _updated_at_.
-Edit your newly created migration file to add any other you may need befor run the migrate command.
+Edit your newly created migration file to add any other you may need before runnning the migrate command.

 In your browser open: